tractis/tractis_identity_verifications_for_php/README.markdown

 1. Calculate the notification callback
 $notification_callback = (!empty($_SERVER['HTTPS'])) ? "https://".$_SERVER['SERVER_NAME'].$_SERVER['REQUEST_URI'] : "http://".$_SERVER['SERVER_NAME'].$_SERVER['REQUEST_URI'];

-2. tractis_identity object creation, initializing the Tractis api_key, notification callback, and the button used to the form
+2. tractis_identity object creation, initializing the Tractis api_key, notification callback, the button used to the form, and the HTTP return method (GET/POST) configured in the API Key

 3. Check if a callback from Tractis if performed and the Authentication Response result